strontic/strontic.github.io/xcyclopedia/library/vcredist_x86.exe-99E3D99D8ED70AC88F59E31757ED3D62.md

 ## Possible Misuse

 *The following table contains possible examples of `vcredist_x86.exe` being misused.
-While `vcredist_x86.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `vcredist_x86.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --